 In the quest to determine the oldest language in the world, it’s prudent to consider only the world’s living languages — those that are still spoken today by some linguistic community, however small and however far away.
 Setting these parameters helps narrow the search.

-Could the world’s most spoken language also be its oldest?
+Could the world’s most spoken language also be the oldest language in the world?
 Linguists are not sure exactly when Chinese and other closely related Sino-Tibetan languages like Burmese and Tibetan split off from Proto-Sinitic languages, but the earliest examples of the language ever found are in inscriptions on oracle bones and tortoise shells from around the early 2nd millennium BCE, around the start of the Shang Dynasty.
 Linguists usually classify the first major period of the language’s history as Archaic Chinese, which was spoken in the early and middle phase of the Zhou Dynasty, beginning in the 11th century BCE.
 Next came Middle Chinese, which gave rise to all contemporary variations of the language (like Mandarin and Cantonese).

 Some people think they’ve found a pretty good answer to the oldest language question in Tamil, a Dravidian language that’s existed without interruption for more than two thousand years on the Indian subcontinent, and one that’s very closely related to the Classical Tamil found on inscriptions from as early as around 300 BCE.
 It’s considered one of the longest-surviving classical languages of all time and is still very much alive and thriving.
 The language is spoken today by about 75 million people who reside mostly in India, with populations of speakers concentrated in Sri Lanka and Singapore and scattered throughout Fiji, Mauritius, Malaysia and South Africa.